In case you did not get the opportunity to catch our Cloud + Skills Summit, see the recap of our sessions here.

-This blog will cover the ways you can become a network engineer in 2021 and jump start your career in networking.
+This blog will cover the ways you can become a network engineer and jump start your career in networking.
 First, let's tackle the basic question, what does a network engineer do?
 A network engineer is an IT professional who has the technical skills to plan, implement and oversee all computer networks, including the latest generation of wireless network services.
 The demand for experts in managing and manipulating sophisticated networks is on the rise across North America and Europe.
 In fact, networking engineering and architecting rank in the top five most essential skill sets for business.
 Companies of all sizes are on the lookout for IT network professionals who can help lower operating costs, boost efficiency and give them a competitive advantage when scaling their business.
 Professionals skilled in the top training brands including AWS, SAP, IBM, VMware, and more.
 By earning an industry-recognized certification in network engineering, you can help the businesses of today build the networks of tomorrow by ensuring there is a consistent flow of sensitive information while maintaining high levels of security.
 We've put together the five best steps on how to become a Network Engineer to help you understand this role and its responsibilities.
 Obtaining the right training and certification is your best path to getting a network engineer job in 2021, a year that's expected to see growth in this job role.

 What Does a Network Engineer Do?